 If you have Crohn's disease, consult with a registered dietitian nutritionist who can work with you to develop a personalized eating plan.

-Some tips and guidelines may include:
+Some tips and guidance may include:

 Find a Nutrition Expert